FDio/csit/docs/report/introduction/methodology_packet_latency.rst

   addition to the main load streams.
-- TG reports Min/Avg/Max and HDRH latency values distribution per stream direction, hence two sets of latency values are reported per test case.
+- TG reports Min/Avg/Max and HDRH latency values distribution per stream direction, hence two sets of latency values are reported per test case (marked as E-W and W-E).
-- Reported latency values are aggregate across tested topology.
 - +/- 1 usec is the measurement accuracy advertised by TRex TG for the setup used.
+In any case, the data in HDRH latency values distribution is rounded to microseconds.
 - TG setup introduces an always-on Tx/Rx interface latency of about 2
-  * 2 usec per direction induced by TRex SW writing and reading packet timestamps on CPU cores.
+  * 2 usec induced by TRex SW writing and reading packet timestamps on CPU cores.
+- Latency graphs are not smoothed, each latency value has its own horizontal line across corresonding percentiles.
+- Percentiles are shown on x-axis using a logarithmic scale, so the maximal latecy value (ending at 100% percentile) would be in infinity.
+  We cut the graphs at 99.9999% (hover information still lists 100%).